mannerism/blog/_posts/2022-06-26-let-my-people-go-surfing-yvon-Chouinard.md

 1. When I'm working on a problem.
 I never think about beauty.
 I think only how to solve the problem.
 But when I have finished, if the solution is not beautiful, I know it is wrong. - Richard Buckminster Fuller

 1. Fashion is happening only now, and art is timeless.

+1. If you wait for the customer to tell you what to do, you're too late.
+My customers didn't want a model T, they wanted a faster horse.